lo-maxwell/react-virtual-garden/blog.md

   * Plants can only be harvested when enough time has passed
   * Added messages to garden to display when plants are placed/harvested

+## Day 11

 ### Built tooltip component

   * Plots now show tooltips on hover, displaying the value of the harvested item and how much grow time is remaining
   * Added infrastructure for inventory/trade window tooltips, though the content is to be desired
   * Added tooltips for inventory items

+### Reworked store restock function

+  * restockTime is now set to the time when restock is ready
+  * New restockInterval field to determine the new restockTime
+  * Loading a store (on refresh) will immediately restock if necessary
+  * If restocking does not add any items, restockInterval is not changed
+  * Store now restocks properly (interval seconds after items are purchased)